rickellis/Arch-Linux-Install-Guide/README.md

 ### Partition the drive
-There are a number of tools available on Arch.
+There are a number of tools available to acomplish this.
 This is how to do it using parted.

 __NOTE:__ _Since we're using LVM we only need two drive partitions.
 The first is a boot partition, the second is the root partition where our LVM will live._ To launch parted on a particular drive node use:

     parted /dev/sd*

 Then run the following commands:

     (parted) mklabel gpt
 	(parted) mkpart primary 1MiB 512MiB name 1 boot
 	(parted) set 1 boot on
 	(parted) mkpart primary 512MiB 100% name 2 root
 	(parted) quit

+---

+## Disk Encryption
+Before we setup our LVM we need to encrypt the root partition we just

+### Encrypt the root partition

+	cryptsetup luksFormat -v -s 512 -h sha512 /dev/mapper/lvm-root

+### Decrypt the newly encrypted partition
+	cryptsetup open /dev/mapper/lvm-root root

+---

 ### Create a physical volume on the root partition